-Game of Thrones® fever is sweeping the country with the final season of the hit show starting on 15 April.
+Game of Thrones® fever is sweeping the country as the final season airs.
 Bring the show to life with a visit to one of these attractions, found across England.

 Built by the Romans to keep out an invading force from the North, Hadrian’s Wall has several obvious comparisons to Westeros’ Wall.
 Although Hadrian’s Wall isn’t the mighty frontier it once was, there’s still plenty to explore along the 73-mile-long coast-to-coast barrier.
 Visit the photogenic Sycamore Gap Tree or journey to Housesteads and discover some of the best preserved Roman ruins in the country.
 Did you know you can take the AD122 bus which runs alongside the Wall from Hexham Bus Station to Haltwhistle Rail Station?Find out more

 Discover the gory battles for power that influenced Game of Thrones writer RR martin at Bosworth Battlefield Heritage Centre in Leicestershire.
 The centre tells the story of the historic battle in which Richard III died despite having an army three times the size of the Tudors.Find out more

 Jousting has had something of a revival in the last few years, particularly at castles and various historical landmarks.
 Hever Castle hosts competitions in July and August with a grand finale over the August bank holiday weekend (23-26 August).
 Arrive early and get a front row spot to avoid missing any of the action.Find out more